top of page

 What happens when you slow down to 80 km/hr as your top speed?

-Wind resistance intensifies the faster you go, so you need more fuel for higher speeds but unfortunately you get far less mileage per litre.
+Wind resistance intensifies the faster you go, so you need more and more fuel for higher.
+So you get a third less distance driving at 120km/hr than at 80km/hr.
+This is the same for electric cars also.

 Transport has important effects on air quality.
 Road traffic is connected to the emissions of PM10 (particle matter) and NOx (nitrogen oxides).
 As with CO2, the emission of these particulates will decrease when a lower speed is established.
 However, there will be an even greater decrease than for CO2.
 The reason for this is that at higher speeds and larger driving dynamics the emission of PM10 and NOx increase faster than fuel consumption and CO2 emissions.